 What is brunch without kickass food that makes you feel about 50 pounds heavier?
 Make sure you buy a ton of oranges, because you’re about to show this orange-themed brunch who’s boss.

 I love when I go out to brunch and they bring out a billion mini muffins to start me off the right way.
 I mean, you really can’t go wrong with muffins.
 They’re easy to make, and they’re perfect for starting (or finishing) a top-notch brunch.
-And seriously, how good do these blackberry orange muffins sound?
+And seriously, how good do these muffins sound?
 The first bite you take in an orange-themed brunch should be tart and sweet, so you really can’t go wrong here.
+Get our Blackberry Orange Muffins recipe.

 If you choose to just stick with scrambled eggs, you’re going to need some bread or toast on the side.
-One of my absolute favorite flavor combinations out there is orange and cranberry, so I’d be crazy to not include a recipe for this fresh cranberry-orange bread.
+One of my absolute favorite flavor combinations out there is orange and cranberry, so I’d be crazy to not include a recipe for this fresh quick bread.
 I suggest toasting it to really get in that brunch spirit!
+Get our Cranberry-Orange Quick Bread recipe.

 Whenever I host a brunch, dessert is always the most stressful part.
 I like to do something sweet that still goes with the breakfast theme, so I usually end up just making a giant cinnamon roll or a plain old pound cake and call it a day.
 But there are no oranges in a cinnamon roll, so I did some research to help you keep up your theme.

 Remember when I said the cranberry-orange flavor combo is food’s gift to mankind?
 Use that to your advantage.
-Try this cranberry-orange shortbread with almond streusel.
+Try this fruity shortbread with almond streusel.
 It’s the perfect way to polish off your meal.
 Keep this recipe in your back pocket too, because it’d be a really great holiday dessert.
+Get our Cranberry-Orange Shortbread recipe.

 Here’s a fancier way around making a simple pound cake and passing it off as a brunch dessert.
-This orange angel food cake is so light and fluffy that you won’t feel guilty about having a little slice after eating your weight in crepes and French toast.
+This citrusy angel food cake is so light and fluffy that you won’t feel guilty about having a little slice after eating your weight in crepes and French toast.
 Plus, it’s literally a cake made from oranges.
 That’ll show your guests that you can see a themed brunch all the way through!
+Get our Orange Angel Food Cake recipe.

 Header image courtesy of Shutterstock.